Personal accident insurance

 Types of complaint we see

-The most common type of complaint we see is where an insurer has declined a claim, perhaps because:
+We see complaints where an insurer has declined a claim, because:

 - the death or injury wasn’t caused by an accident